 1. The Natural (and Non-Gross) Bath Toy

 Goodbye, moldy rubber duck!
 Bath toys have gotten a bad rap (the plastic! the bacteria!), but the adorable Kala the Whale will make bathtime great again.
 Not only is it bright, colorful, and completely adorable, but it’s also made of 100 percent pure, natural rubber and free of BPA, PVC, and phthalate.
 The whale is hermetically sealed (genius!) so mold, dirt, and bacteria won’t accumulate inside.
 It’s just the right size for little hands and soft enough to chew.

 2. The Shampoo With Ingredients You Can Pronounce

 Sodium Lauryl Sulfate.
 Parabens.
 Phthalates.
 Sometimes the ingredients in shampoo can make your head spin!
 Thankfully, you have plenty of all-natural shampoo options.
 This one by Weleda is a particular favorite because it’s gentle, mild, and tear-free—and it smells great.
 It boasts ingredients like calendula extra, almond oil, sesame oil, and coconut, and no sulfates, parabens, phthalates, and mineral oil.
 It leaves hair soft and easy to comb, plus (this one’s important) it’s tear free and won’t sting those little eyes.

 3. The Bubble Bath Everyone Loves

-You’ve probably been warned against bubble bath—but this safe, gentle formula is a good one.
-It’s sulfate free, and it doesn’t contain any allergens like gluten, soy, oats, or dairy.
+You’ve probably been warned against bubble bath—but this safe, gentle formula by California Baby is a good one.
+It’s sulfate-free, and it doesn’t contain any allergens like gluten, soy, oats, or dairy.
 The organic calendula extract and aloe vera are soothing and hydrating.
 And who doesn’t love that it comes with a bubble wand!?